jamessolomon03/4610-LibraryModel/README.md

 This query allows you to find the most popular book genres at each branch.
 This can help with gauging supply and demand, and better understanding the trends of their readers.

-2. Query 2 calculates the average fine amount per User and list users with outstanding fines above the average of their branch
+2. Query 2 calculates the average fine amount per User and lists users with outstanding fines above the average of their branch

 <img width="1148" alt="Query 2" src="https://github.com/user-attachments/assets/91ad74d3-1d9b-44c6-812a-536dd1ef0759">